-Douglas, 21, is in his third year at the Universidad Tecnológica de El Salvador, where he is studying English.
+Douglas, 23, is in his fifth year at the Universidad Tecnológica de El Salvador, where he is studying English.
 He lives at home with his father, a carpenter’s assistant, his mother, a homemaker, and his two younger brothers.
 He is the first in his family to graduate high school, much less go to college.
-Douglas is up by 5 a.m. each day so he can catch the 6:30 bus that, after a two-hour journey, leaves him at the university.
-Classes end at 4 p.m., after which Douglas takes the bus back home where he spends the evening studying before turning in at 10pm.
+Douglas is up by 4 a.m. each day so he can catch the 5:00 a.m. bus that, after a two-hour journey, leaves him at the university.
+Classes end at midday, after which Douglas takes the bus back home where he spends the remainder of his afternoon and evening studying before turning in at 10pm.
 Though it is scarce, Douglas says, “I take advantage of my free time to study, rest, be active, and help around the house.”
 His mother tells us he is a model big brother and that he is always willing to help out.

 We asked Douglas to answer a few questions to help you get to know him better.
 Below are his responses!

 To become a professional in the English language field with a teaching option and work for a prestigious university.

 Why do you think your education is important?

 My education is important because it provides me with opportunities for professional development.
 And thanks to my education, I’ll be able to do whatever I can for my community and family, who have put forth so much effort to support me in my studies.

 Describe someone who has inspired or motivated you:

 My father, Salvador, and my mother, Ines, have motivated me the most by always reminding me to prepare for the future.
 They also tell me not to give up when problems arise that might prevent me from reaching my goals.
 They let me know that I have the potential to succeed.

 How has the crime/violence in this country affected you personally?

 The violence has affected me a lot.
 I’ve been robbed twice and every time I travel to the university, I get scared that something will happen to me.